klees/ILIAS/docs/documentation/input-processing.md

 * Retrieving data from SCORM-Objects.

-We expect that these scenarios at least have one general requirement in common with the example analyzed so far: In each of the cases we have some boundary of the system that is crossed by primitive data, constructed by ints, floats, strings, dictionaries, lists and nothing (or very little) else, possibly nested deeply.
-The task than is to find out, if that data fits some constraints from structure or policy and transform it to an appropriate internal datatype quickly before it is processed further in the guts of the system.
+We expect that these scenarios at least have one general requirement in common with the examples analyzed so far: In each of the cases we have some boundary of the system that is crossed by primitive data, constructed by ints, floats, strings, dictionaries, lists and nothing (or very little) else, possibly nested deeply.
+The task then is to find out, if that data fits some constraints from structure or policy and transform it to an appropriate internal datatype quickly before it is processed further in the guts of the system.